UK Edition. Click here for US version.

 Tell your doctor about taking this medicine if you are to undergo tests to check your liver function.

-risk of heart attack or stroke, particularly when used at high doses.
-Do not exceed the
+of heart attack or stroke, particularly when used at high doses.
+Do not exceed the recommended dose

-attack, bypass surgery, peripheral artery disease (poor circulation in the legs or feet due to
+bypass surgery, peripheral artery disease (poor circulation in the legs or feet due to narrow or

-narrow or blocked arteries), or any kind of stroke (including “mini-stroke” or transient ischaemic
+blocked arteries), or any kind of stroke (including “mini-stroke” or transient ischaemic attack

 - have high blood pressure, diabetes, high cholesterol, have a family history of heart disease or